syyyr/libshv/README.md

 ```
 ./minimalshvclient
 ```
-to connect to shvbroker
+to connect to other shv broker
 ```
-./minimalshvclient --host HOST
+./minimalshvclient --host HOST:port
 ```
 to debug RPC trafic
 ```